Nemo-Illusionist/Flask_TestProject/README.md

 Write a flask application.

-Use Flask-Login ​https://flask-login.readthedocs.io/en/latest/​ for user’s log in/sign in, Flask-Admin ​https://flask-admin.readthedocs.io/en/latest/​ for class based views,
+Use Flask-Login ​https://flask-login.readthedocs.io/en/latest/​ for user’s log in/sign in

+Flask-Admin ​https://flask-admin.readthedocs.io/en/latest/​ for class based views

 SQLAlchemy ​https://www.sqlalchemy.org/​ as an ORM